manigandancodes/100-days-of-code/log.md

 **What did I do?😃:** Today I had a lot of fun with flutter and it's awesome. @FlutterDev and @dart_lang syntax are easy to learn and code, yet powerful and their documentation is well written.

+### Day 7: November 10, 2019

+**Today's Progress**: Learned about react-router.

+**What did I do?😃:** After a busy day, I started watching the rest of the @AndreiNeagoie's complete react course, which is super awesome and learned a lot about react-router.